MPG Troubleshooting Guide

 How to recover project data:

-3. If you do not have a backup, ask your previous host for a server snapshot that includes wp-content/mpg-uploads/.
+- If you do not have a backup, ask your previous host for a server snapshot that includes your uploads directory.

 Before migrating an MPG site

-1. Verify your migration or backup tool includes the full wp-content/mpg-uploads/ directory.
+- Verify your migration or backup tool includes the WordPress uploads directory, and that the

-2. If your migration plugin has a custom include/exclude list, explicitly include wp-content/mpg-uploads/.
+mpgfolder inside it is not excluded. - If your migration plugin has a custom include/exclude list, explicitly include the

-3. Keep a separate backup copy of wp-content/mpg-uploads/ before you start the migration.
+mpgfolder in your uploads directory. - Keep a separate backup copy of that folder before you start the migration.

 After migration